rabujev/jepsen-js-web-JSLOL/readme.md

-# Here is the project of the group JS-LOL to conquer the world
+# Here is the JS-LOL team's project to conquer the world

 Help us conquer the world, Minus & Cortex style.
 We need your brilliant ideas.
 To this end, we made a webpage where you can put every idea you have.